Did You Know that Lack of (Good) Sleep can lead to Cravings, Weight Gain, Anxiety, Stress?

 - Avoid foods you may be sensitive to - particularly true for sugar, grains, and pasteurized dairy.
 Sensitivity reactions can cause excess congestion, gastrointestinal upset, bloating and gas, and other problems.

-- Have your adrenals checked with Audrey.
+- Have your adrenals checked with me here.
 Scientists have found that insomnia may be caused by adrenal stress.

-- If you are menopausal or perimenopausal, get checked out by Audrey.
+- If you are menopausal or perimenopausal, have a chat with Audrey here.
 The hormonal changes at this time may cause sleep problems if not properly addressed.

 If All Else Fails

-- Sleeping Herbs & Supplements - before spending your money do your own research or check with Audrey which one is best for you and has less side-effects.
+- Other Sleeping Herbs & Supplements - before spending your money do your own research or check with Audrey which one is best for your situation and has less side-effects.

 - Increase your Melatonin (hormone made by your body).
-It is best to increase levels naturally with exposure to bright sunlight in the daytime and absolute complete darkness at night.
-However if that isn't possible, you may consider a Melatonin supplement.
+It is best to increase levels naturally with exposure to bright sunlight in the daytime, absolute darkness at night. and exercise However if that isn't possible because you travel often for instance, you may consider a Melatonin supplement.
 Check the right dosage with Audrey as most commercialised products are over-dosed.
 In scientific studies, melatonin has been shown to increase sleepiness, help you fall asleep more quickly and stay asleep, decrease restlessness, and reverse daytime fatigue.